ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 and an overall poor initial User Experience when served over the Internet, that's further exacerbated over low speed Mobile connections.

-This is likely an acceptable trade-off for most LOB applications served over high-speed local networks but may not be a suitable choice for public Internet sites _(an area our other [jamstacks.net](https://jamstacks.net) templates serve better)_.
+This is likely an acceptable trade-off for most LOB applications served over high-speed local networks but may not be a suitable choice for public Internet sites _(an area our other [jamstacks.net](https://jamstacks.net) templates may serve better)_.

-As an SPA it also suffers from poor SEO as content isn't included in the initial page and needs to be loaded in after the App has initialized.
-For some content heavy sites this can be a deal breaker either requiring proxy rules so content pages are served by a different
-SEO friendly site or otherwise prohibits using Blazor WASM entirely.
+As an SPA it also suffers from poor SEO as content isn't included in the initial page and needs to be rendered in the browser after the App has initialized.
+For some content heavy sites this can be a deal breaker either requiring proxy rules so content pages are served by a different SEO friendly site or otherwise prohibits using Blazor WASM entirely.

 ### Improving Startup Performance

-The solution to both these problems is fairly straightforward, that's leveraged by [Jamstack Frameworks](https://jamstack.org/generators/) for years, by prerendering content at build time.
+The solution to both these problems is fairly straightforward, that's been utilized by [Jamstack Frameworks](https://jamstack.org/generators/) for years, by prerendering content at build time.

 So we know what needs to be done, but how best to do it in Blazor WASM?
-Unfortunately the [official Blazor WASM prerendering guide](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/prerendering-and-integration?view=aspnetcore-6.0&pivots=webassembly) isn't prerendering at all which is typically used to describe [Static Site Generators (SSG)](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/) prerendering static content at build-time, where as Blazor WASM prerendering instead describes [Server-Side-Rendering (SSR)](https://www.omnisci.com/technical-glossary/server-side-renderings) that requires a lot of complexity by forcing maintaining your Apps dependencies in both client and server projects, and doesn't yield an optimal result since prerendering is typically used so Apps can host their SSG content on static file hosts, instead SSR does the opposite and forces coupling of the
+Unfortunately the [official Blazor WASM prerendering guide](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/prerendering-and-integration?view=aspnetcore-6.0&pivots=webassembly) isn't prerendering at all which is typically used to describe [Static Site Generators (SSG)](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/) prerendering static content at build-time, where as Blazor WASM prerendering instead describes [Server-Side-Rendering (SSR)](https://www.omnisci.com/technical-glossary/server-side-renderings) that mandates the additional complexity of forcing maintaining your Apps dependencies in both client and server projects, and doesn't yield an optimal result since prerendering is typically used so Apps can host their SSG content on static file hosts, instead SSR does the opposite and forces coupling of the
 .NET Server Host which prohibits Blazor WASM Apps from being served from a CDN.

-As this defeats [many of the benefits](hosting) for using Blazor WASM in the first place we disregarded it as a solution and adopted one that wouldn't compromise its CDN hosting ability.
+As this defeats [many of the benefits](hosting) of Blazor WASM in the first place we disregarded it & adopted a solution that doesn't compromise its CDN hostability.

 ### Increasing Perceived Performance